Slope Day: SlopeFest

 SlopeFest is a carnival type event accompanying Slope Day.
 In the past, this event has included various raffles, an airbrush tattoo artist and inflatable games.
 Started in 1999 by concerned students of the Slope Day Programming Board, SlopeFest was held on West Campus and hosted carnival-style games, food, and live musical performances.
 Starting in 2004, SlopeFest was incorporated into the main events of Slope Day and held inside the event perimeter.
 SlopeFest is now held on Ho Plaza.
 The Slope Day Programming Board, composed of students, plans all aspects of SlopeFest.

 Controversies

 R&B singer Kehlani, the scheduled front-runner for the 2025 Slope Day, was dropped by 15th president of Cornell University Michael Kotlikoff.
-The decision was announced in a university-wide email on April 23, citing "injected division and discord" and Kehlani's alleged "anti-semitic" and "anti-Israel sentiments."
+The decision was announced in a university-wide email on April 23, citing Kehlani's alleged "anti-semitic" and "anti-Israel sentiments."
 On May 2, the Slope Day Programming Board announced Gunna as the replacement headliner in a University-wide email.